brignano/ccsu-senior-project-spring-2021/docs/Scope.md

 <br/>

 ## Sprint 4 - Innovation Sprint
-> Great work, you have successfully created a frontend that can both read and write to a database by using a backend and even communicated with another third-party API (Google Maps API).
+> Great work!
+You have successfully created a full stack application and even ingested data from another third-party (Google Maps) API.
 So what's next?
 You tell us.

 #### Food for thought,
 - Add ability to attach an additional document (i.e. image) to the claim (and store in database)
-- Add another GET parameter to **/getClaims** API endpoint that enables claims to be returned by category (```http://localhost:8080/getClaims?category=Collision```)
 - Add ability to autocomplete the address as the user is typing (see [Google Maps API Places Autocomplete](https://developers.google.com/maps/documentation/javascript/places-autocomplete))
 - Implement HIG UX KIT (see [References.md#frontend](References.md#frontend))
 - To be continued…